jordify/eel6935/hw2/README.md

 *  paper/dist.bib \- Bibliography for works cited in the report

 ### Compiling and running
+Compile:
-Compile with make
+ make

 Run:
  ./server
-./client <SERVER-IP>
+ ./client SERVER-IP